jerrycyng/jerrycyng/README.md

 - 🏫 I am currently a sophomore BBA Finance and Computer Science student from the City University of Hong Kong.

-- 👀 I’m interested in finance and data science.
+- 👀 I’m interested in finance and programming.

 - 🌱 I’m currently gaining hands-on experiences in machine learning and data analytics.